sveinung/writings/continuous_delivery_value.md

 Why should the business guys care about Continuous Delivery?
 ============================================================

-(Dette er en utydelig intro som ikke får fram målet med bloggposten.
-Hva med noe mer i nærheten av: "Continuous Delivery is about delivering features to customers as soon as they are ready.
+At its core, Continuous Delivery is about delivering features to customers as soon as they are ready.
 Doing this has several benefits for both business and development.
-First and foremost it let's us adapt rapidly to customer feedback and changes in the market, which enables us to gain insights from real usage and thereby ensure that we are building the right product.
-Many have talked and written about the technical aspects of continuous delivery, so in this blog post we will look at three core _business_ aspects of delivering continuously:")
+First and foremost it lets us adapt continuously and rapidly to customer feedback and changes in the market, which enables us gain insights from real usage.
+As a result, we have a better basis for knowing if we are building the right product.

-Continuous Delivery does not neccessarily mean that we push new features into production often, it means that we are able to push new features into production as soon as they are ready.
-If you push out new features every day, but those features were "finished" two months ago, you're not doing Continuous Delivery.

-This also applies to the other stages of an ideas lifecycle: we want to decrease the time an idea spends as work-in-progress.
-In the lean world this is known as _cycle time_.
-Having a low cycle time gives us many of the benefits explained below.
+A lot have been said and written about the technical aspects of continuous delivery -- why it reduces overhead for development by automating everything that can be automated.
+This blog post will therefore focus on three code _business_ aspects of delivering continuously.

 Smaller deltas of change means lower risk
 -----------------------------------------